A Supersymmetry Primer: Experimental signals for supersymmetry

-The LEP chargino mass bound is approximately $m_{\tilde C_1} < 103$ GeV for mass differences $m_{\tilde C_1} - m_{\tilde N_1} > 3$ GeV, assuming that the chargino decays predominantly through a virtual $W$, or with similar branching fractions.
-However, this bound reduces to about $m_{\tilde C_1} < 92$ GeV for $100$ MeV $< m_{\tilde C_1} - m_{\tilde N_1} < 3$ GeV.
-For small positive mass differences 0 $< m_{\tilde C_1} - m_{\tilde N_1} <$ 100 MeV, the limit is again about $m_{\tilde C_1} < 103$ GeV, because the chargino is long-lived enough to have a displaced decay vertex or leave a track as it moves through the detector.
+For example, LEP established limits $m_{\tilde e_R} > 99$ GeV and $m_{\tilde \mu_R} > 95$ GeV at 95\% CL, provided that $m_{\tilde \ell_R} - m_{\tilde N_1} > 10$ GeV, and that the branching fraction for $\ell_R \rightarrow \ell \stilde N_1$ is 100\% in each case.
+The limit for staus is weaker, and depends somewhat more strongly on the neutralino LSP mass.
+The LEP chargino mass bound is approximately $m_{\tilde C_1} > 103$ GeV for mass differences $m_{\tilde C_1} - m_{\tilde N_1} > 3$ GeV, assuming that the chargino decays predominantly through a virtual $W$, or with similar branching fractions.
+However, this bound reduces to about $m_{\tilde C_1} > 92$ GeV for $100$ MeV $< m_{\tilde C_1} - m_{\tilde N_1} < 3$ GeV.
+For small positive mass differences 0 $< m_{\tilde C_1} - m_{\tilde N_1} <$ 100 MeV, the limit is again about $m_{\tilde C_1} > 103$ GeV, because the chargino is long-lived enough to have a displaced decay vertex or leave a track as it moves through the detector.
 These limits assume that the sneutrino is heavier than about 200 GeV, so that it does not significantly reduce the production cross-section by interference of the $s$- and $t$-channel diagrams in fig.~\ref{fig:eecharginoprod}.
-If the sneutrino lighter, then the bound reduces, especially if $m_{\tilde C_1} - m_{\tilde \nu}$ is positive but small, so that the decay $\stilde C_1 \rightarrow \tilde \nu \ell$ dominates but releases very little visible energy.
-More details on these and many other limits from the LEP runs can be found at \cite{LEPSUSYWG} and \cite{RPP}.
+If the sneutrino is lighter, then the bound reduces, especially if $m_{\tilde C_1} - m_{\tilde \nu}$ is positive but small, so that the decay $\stilde C_1 \rightarrow \tilde \nu \ell$ dominates but releases very little visible energy.
+More details on these and many other legacy limits from the LEP runs can be found at \cite{LEPSUSYWG} and \cite{RPP}.

-The LEP runs also have put a lower mass limit of $114$ GeV on a Standard Model Higgs boson.
-If the MSSM parameter space is close to the decoupling limit $m_{A^0} \gg m_Z$, this bound is valid also for $h^0$.
-However, the bound can be weakened considerably if the decoupling limit is badly violated, to about $m_{h^0} < 92$ GeV if there is no new CP violation in the soft supersymmetry breaking Lagrangian \cite{LEPHWG}, and it is weakened further if the MSSM is extended to include new singlet Higgs and higgsino states.